Web Design 101 - Glossary of boutique web design Terms

 Virus: A self-replicating software program that typically arrives through e-mail attachments and which multiplies on the hard drive, quickly exhausting the computer’s memory.
 A trojan is a variation that allows unauthorized users access to the computer, from which they can send infected e-mails or spam.

-Web Host A business that provides web hosting services.
+Web Host A business that provides web hosting services to allow us to upload our boutique web designs.

 A web page is a single document, generally written in HTML/XHTML, meant to be viewed in a web browser.
 In many cases, web pages also include other coding and programming (such as PHP, Ruby on Rails, or ASP).
 Web sites are generally built from multiple interlinked web pages.

-Webmaster An individual that creates or manages a web site.
+Webmaster An individual that creates or manages a boutique website.

 A web server is a computer that has software installed and networking capabilities that allow it to host web sites and pages and make them available to internet users located elsewhere.
 There are a few different setups that can be used for a web server, including the LAMP setup mentioned earlier.